Common Symptoms Of A Bad EGR Valve You Might Not Know

 EGR Valve Stuck Open

-An open EGR valve allows exhaust gases getting into the engine but at the wrong time.
+An open EGR valve allows exhaust gasses to get into the engine but at the wrong time.
 Common warning signs to look for are:

 • Rough idling